Keratoconus: Causes, symptoms and 10 treatment options

-Gas permeable contact lenses.
-If eyeglasses or soft contact lenses cannot control keratoconus, then gas permeable contact lenses usually are the preferred treatment.
-Their rigid lens material enables GP lenses to vault over the cornea, replacing its irregular shape with a smooth, uniform refracting surface to improve vision.
+Because eyeglasses and soft contact lenses often cannot provide adequate visual acuity in cases of keratoconus, gas permeable contact lenses usually are the preferred treatment.
+GP lenses vault over the cornea, replacing its irregular shape with a smooth, uniform refracting surface to improve vision.

-Also, fitting contact lenses on a keratoconic cornea is challenging and time-consuming.
+Fitting contact lenses on an eye with keratoconus often is challenging and time-consuming.
 You can expect frequent return visits to your eye care provider so he or she can fine-tune the fit and your prescription, especially if your keratoconus continues to progress.

 For keratoconus, this method involves placing a soft contact lens, such as one made of silicone hydrogel, over the eye and then fitting a GP lens over the soft lens.
 This approach increases wearer comfort because the soft lens acts like a cushioning pad under the rigid GP lens.

-ClearKone hybrid contact lenses.
-These hybrid contact lenses manufactured by SynergEyes combine a highly oxygen-permeable rigid center with a soft peripheral "skirt."
-The ClearKone hybrid lens was designed specifically for keratoconus, and the central GP zone of the lens vaults over the cone-shaped cornea for increased comfort.
+The UltraHealth and ClearKone hybrid contact lenses manufactured by SynergEyes combine a highly oxygen-permeable rigid center with a soft peripheral "skirt."
+These lenses were designed specifically for keratoconus, and the central GP zone of the lens vaults over the cone-shaped cornea for increased comfort.

-ClearKone hybrid lenses are available in a wide variety of parameters to provide a fit that conforms well to the irregular shape of a keratoconic eye.
+Hybrid contact lenses provide the crisp optics of a gas permeable contact lens and wearing comfort that rivals that of soft lenses, according to SynergEyes.
+UltraHealth and ClearKone are available in a wide variety of parameters to provide a fit that conforms well to the irregular shape of a keratoconic eye.

 Intacs may be needed when keratoconus patients no longer can obtain functional vision with contact lenses or eyeglasses.